INFO-ESIPE/note-taking/ESIPE/Semestre 3/Java/01 - Fundamentals/01 - Fundamentals.md

 As explained [[Various/Compilers/01 - Fundamentals/01 - Fundamentals#Java|here]], Java code is compiled into an intermediate language called **bytecode** before execution.
 This bytecode is then interpreted during **runtime on the JVM**.
-	*The JIT compiler is also here at execution to make performance improvements* This allows Java to follow the Write Once Run Anywhere (WORA) paradigm *Any machine can consistently run a java program as long as the Java Platform is installed on it.*
+	*The JIT compiler is also here at execution to make performance improvements.
+More details on Java runtime [[11 - JVM|here]]*
+This allows Java to follow the Write Once Run Anywhere (WORA) paradigm
+	*Any machine can consistently run a java program as long as the Java Platform is installed on it.*